kusal49/duplicate-question-detection-nlp/README.md

-# Duplicate Question Detection using NLP
+# Semantic Duplicate Question Detection System

 This project is an end-to-end **Natural Language Processing (NLP) system** that detects whether two questions are semantically duplicate, similar to Quora’s duplicate question detection system.